-Currently The Baby Fold works in cooperation with Unit 5 and United Way to run a Community School at Fairview Elementary.
-Talks are ongoing in regards to branching out to other schools and Districts.
+Talks are ongoing in regard to branching out to other schools and Districts.

 In our Community schools program we create partnerships between the school, community and families.
 These partnerships work to identify student needs and the resources necessary to meet these needs so that students succeed at school and beyond.
 Our Community Schools model is designed to transform the school by expanding learning time, bringing community-based resources to bear on student and family needs, removing barriers to academic achievement and youth development, and aligning school, community and family resources behind a shared vision for student success.